-First year mountain wages start from $16.50 per hour, in line with New Zealand Department of Labour legislation.
-For jobs that require more qualifications, skills and experience the rates will be higher.
+Treble Cone will pay above New Zealand minimum wage and the amount you are paid per hour depends on your role as some roles require more qualifications, skills and experience, therefore resulting in higher rate of pay per hour.
 Our wages and benefits are comparative with other ski areas in New Zealand.
-We require you to fill out and submit a fortnightly time sheet for your supervisor to check and approve before it is sent to the payroll department.
-We pay you once every two weeks, on a Wednesday night.
-You must have an IRD number and a NZ bank account before commencing work as you cannot be paid until you have both of these.
+You will need to complete your online daily time sheet which your Supervisor or Manager will check and approve before payroll can process your wages.
+We pay you weekly and depending on your bank you should see the money in your account on a Wednesday night.
+Remember - You must have an IRD number and a NZ bank account before commencing work as you cannot be paid until you have both of these.

-If you have an accident while carrying out the duties of your job, or if on a ride break or day off you will be covered by ACC (Accident Compensation Corporation).
-You will be treated by the Medical Centre Staff on the mountain free of charge and if necessary referred elsewhere ACC will pay a portion of any doctor’s bill and will also pay a portion of your wages should you be unable to resume your duties straight away.
-ACC assess loss of earning based on you previous earnings, so in the first four weeks of your employment you will generally get very limited assistance help with loss of earnings.
+If you have an accident while carrying out the duties of your job, or whilst you're on a ride break or day off you will be covered by ACC.
+You will be treated by the Medical Centre Staff on the mountain free of charge and if necessary referred elsewhere.
+Treble Cone provides a “Return to Work Scheme” to enable you to work in an area that is more convenient where possible whilst you recover.

 Our advice is to take it easy and be mindful of your own safety while you are skiing and snowboarding.
 Treble Cone offers a training with a local physio on injury prevention and also on snow staff familiarisation sessions to help you to get to know the mountain.

-Outdoor Uniforms are loaned to you for the time you are employed with us and need to be returned in good condition.
+Outdoor uniforms are loaned to you for the time you are employed with us and need to be returned in good condition.
 If you return them damaged or lose them, then you can expect to be charged for the cost of fixing/replacing them.

 We have a Uniform and Appearance Policy that all staff must follow.